 Note: See Operators in the Orchestration Rules for more information.

 The suppression rule has been created.
-You can see it from SETTINGS > RULES, see Suppression Rules from the Orchestration Rules page for further information.
+You can see it from Settings > Rules, see Suppression Rules from the Orchestration Rules page for more information.

-- Write in the Search filters field 'Suppress'.
+- In the Search filters field, enter Suppress.

 - Select the Suppress Rule Name filter.

-- Click Suppressed in the Search & Filters area.
+- In the Search & Filters area, click Suppressed.

-- Search the Suppress Rule Name filter and click on the rule.
+- Search the Suppress Rule Name filter and click the rule.

-If there are no rule names displayed it is because
+If there are no rule names displayed, it is because of these reasons:

-See Searching Alarms for further information about the icons below the filters.
+See Searching Alarms for more information about the icons below the filters.

 Note: You can save the view for later use.
-See Alarms Views for further information about how to create a configuration view.
+See Alarms Views for more information about how to create a configuration view.